christopherallanperry/Reactivities/README.md

 # Event Management App

-This repo was created by following the Udemy Course - ["Complete =guide to building an app with .Net Core and ReactJS"](https://www.udemy.com/course/complete-guide-to-building-an-app-with-net-core-and-react).
+This repo was created by following the Udemy Course - ["Complete guide to building an app with .Net Core and ReactJS"](https://www.udemy.com/course/complete-guide-to-building-an-app-with-net-core-and-react).

 ## Getting Started